bloomingchad/pnimrp/README.md

   <h1>♪♫ pnimrp - Poor Man's Radio Player in Nim ♫♪</h1>
 </div>

-Are you on the terminal and want to listen to music without opening the web browser? **pnimrp** is here to save the day! 🎉
+sick of opening Chrome just to stream some music?
+I made this little terminal radio player that's saved me tons of RAM.

-With a collection of **30+ modifiable radio station links** (JSON), you can browse, play, pause, and mute your favorite stations—all from the comfort of your terminal.
+With a collection of **30+ modifiable radio station genres** (JSON), you can browse, play, pause, and mute your favorite stations—all from the comfort of your terminal.
 No more fiddling with PLS files! 🚀